Louis Linwood Voit III Player Props: Brewers vs. Angels

-Louis Linwood Voit III -- 1-for-2 with a double in his most recent game -- will be in action for the Milwaukee Brewers against the Los Angeles Angels, with Tyler Anderson on the hill, on April 28 at 8:10 PM ET.
+Louis Linwood Voit III -- hitting .250 with two doubles, a walk and four RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Los Angeles Angels, with Reid Detmers on the mound, on April 29 at 7:10 PM ET.

 Louis Linwood Voit III Game Info & Props vs. the Angels